 Another example of spatial representation of a connected network is the now well-known Nexus application that can access any Facebook account.
 More generally, social networks rely on similar facilities for geometric visualization of relationships.
 The following example has been found on Jeffrey Heer’s webpage:

 Also, on Flickr one can found a very big network including only people with at least 50 or 10 mutual contacts.
 By not allowing overlaps between the nodes, the network is spread out, and relationships are made clearer.
 There are four very distinct clusters for the first case (50 mutuals friends).

 Processing is an open-source programming language and environment allowing for dynamic graphics.
 I have to give it a try.
-It will probably save time doing some sophisticated animation of 3D data with Python and Pygame… I also heard of Prefuse, which seems basically to provide similar functionnalities, albeit for Java programming.
+It will probably save time doing some sophisticated animation of 3D data with Python and Pygame… I also heard about Prefuse, which seems basically to provide similar functionalities, albeit for Java programming.